masif2002/AZ-900-notes/README.md

 * Azure **DNS private zones** provide a simple, reliable, secure DNS service to manage and resolve names in a virtual network without the need to create and manage a custom DNS solution.
 Use your own domain names and get name resolution for virtual machines within and between virtual networks.
     * Additionally, configure zone names with a split-horizon view to allow a private and a public DNS zone to share the same name.
 * **Application gateway** can make load balancing decisions based on the URL path, while a load balancer can't
+    * Application Gateways also comes with an optional Web Application Firewall (or WAF) as a security benefit
 * The **Trust Center** is a publicly accessible web portal that acts as a single point of focus for an organization that needs resources and in-depth information regarding the Microsoft principles of security, privacy, and compliance.
+* Business Continuity means the same as Disaster Recovery
+* Each resource  in Azure has a **Resource Health** blade
+* A **Log Analytics workspace** is a unique environment for log data from Azure Monitor and other Azure services